yasutoshi-lab/hephaestus-cli/README_EN.md

 tmux -V    # Check if tmux is installed which claude    # Check if claude is available
 ```

+**`error connecting to /tmp/tmux-XXXX/default (Operation not permitted)` appears**
+- tmux cannot create or access its socket in this environment.
+The CLI automatically switches to headless mode—just follow the on-screen instructions
+- Stream logs with `hephaestus logs --all -f`.
+When tmux becomes available again, run `hephaestus attach` to re-enter the normal tmux session

 **Agents not communicating**
 ```bash